DRCL-USC/Hector_Simulation/Readme.md

 + Linux PC may run into problems with path definitions in Simulink (but easily fixable on the user end);

 ## Installation:
-+ Download and unzip Hector_Simulation_MATLAB to your desired directory;
++ Download and unzip Hector_Simulation to your desired directory;
 + Download and unzip [CasADi MATLAB](https://web.casadi.org/get/) to the same directory;
 + Download and install MATLAB 2023a (or later version);